vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/so-you-want-to-build-an-operator.md

 If you are reading this and evaluating the effort to build a Kubernetes Operator to manage workloads, you likely recognize the value of following this pattern because you understand that your company will need to follow it again.

-In the future, we are likely going to use multi-cluster and platform operators to install your application as a part of a larger system.
+In the future, multi-cluster and platform operators are likely going to install your application as a part of a larger system.
 Therefore, as you move forward planning your operator, carefully consider leaving certain features out of the project scope that would best belong to another Kubernetes Operator to extend the work you are doing now.